Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Results

 \section{Results}

 For each subject, we computed the ERPs corresponding to each stimulus type and channel.
-The window width used ranged from $0$ ms to $500$ ms post-stimuli\footnote{The upper limit of $500$ ms was chosen due to the minimal interval between stimuli $\min(\text{ITI}) = 500$ ms.}, resulting in an ERP of length L = 250.
+The window width used ranged from $0$ ms to $500$ ms post-stimuli\footnote{The upper limit of $500$ ms was chosen due to the minimal interval between stimuli $\min(\text{ITI}) = 500$ ms.}, resulting in an ERP of length \mbox{$L = 250$}.
 The system $\mathlarger{\Sigma}$ was created using $m=40$ pendulums with an evenly spaced angular frequency taken from the interval $2 \pi\!\times\!(1$ to $30$) Hz.
 The weighting constant $w$ in the equation \eqref{eqn: merged matrix} has been set to $w\!=\!0.55$.
 We have set this value so as to obtain a separation between the forced and steady-state regime as shown in the Fig.\ref{fig:yseparation} while ensuring that the information is not completely carried by $x_0$ or by $U$ alone.
 The weighting constant $\alpha_f$ was set to $\alpha_f\! =\!
-8\!\times\!10^{-4}$ by trial and error.
+8\!\times\!10^{-4}$ by visual inspection, so that this value is just small enough to obtain a very good fit.
 We selected the $\beta$ solutions with different sparsity levels by taking the resulting solutions in the interval $\big(100$ --- $0\big)\; \%$ using a regular spacing $level\! =\!
 2\, \%$, resulting for each ERP in $50\, \beta$ variants.
 Finally, once the solution path was computed, we extracted the features $F_1$ and $F_2$ from the generated excitation forces $U$.
 We used these extracted features to perform the classification using LDA.\\

 The form and complexity of the ERP vary according to the type of stimulus and channel position.
 This variation is even more pronounced when the channels are far from one another.
 Our model utilises fewer modes excitations to fit a less complex ERP, while it will utilise more modes excitations to fit a more complex ERP.
 Therefore, the best working level of sparsity that yields the best classification accuracy varies according to the channel location.
 Since the best working sparsity level cannot be determined in advance and since we are evaluating our method on all channels and stimuli type, we have left the sparsity level as a hyper-parameter to be tuned during the classification.\\